openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Enable dedicated analytics DB
-    4. Add 3 nodes with controller role
+    3. Add 3 nodes with controller role
-    5. Add 2 nodes with "compute" roles
+    4. Add 2 nodes with "compute" roles
+    5. Add a node with "contrail-controller" role
-    6. Add 3 nodes with "contrail-config", "contrail-control".
+    6. Add a node with "contrail-analytics" role
-       "contrail-db" and "contrail-analytics" roles
-    7. Add a node with "contrail-analytics-db" role
+    7. Add 2 nodes with "contrail-analytics-db" role
     8. Bond network interfaces with balance-rr mode
     9. Deploy cluster with plugin
     10. Run contrail health check tests